miku/productivego/README.md

-# Talk
+# Talk Productive Go

-Title:  Productive Go - Three reasons why Go is fun to work with (even after seven years).
+> Three reasons why Go is fun to work with (even after seven years).

 Abstract: The Go programming language is a stable and efficient programming language that can even be fun to work with.
 After using the language for a